 Thinking about applying to Penn Philosophy?
 We think the Penn program is a great place to do graduate work, but whether it will suit you depends on your interests and desires.
 Our program is especially strong in history of philosophy (ancient, medieval, early modern, Kant, 19th century), philosophy of mind, philosophy of science, and also moral, political, and legal philosophy.
 We can also offer comprehensive training in other fields, including aesthetics, logic, and cognitive science, and several joint degree programs (M.D./Ph.D., J.D./Ph.D., and J.D./M.A.).
 You can get a sense of what the faculty works on by looking at the areas of interest by consulting the research pages of our faculty members, as well the descriptions of the department's research interests.
 From another perspective, you can see the range of research topics students pursue here by looking at the dissertation topics of our current doctoral students and recent graduates.

-You can receive more detailed information about the department by writing to our Graduate Coordinator, Ernestine Williams: firstname.lastname@example.org.
-Applications must be made online to the Graduate Division of Penn's School of Arts and Sciences.
+You can receive more detailed information about the department by writing to our Graduate Coordinator, Kate Stoler (email@example.com) : Applications must be made online to the Graduate Division of Penn's School of Arts and Sciences.
 This website will allow you to upload your writing sample and transcript as well as requesting letters of recommendation from your recommenders.
-GRE scores must be forwarded to Penn directly from ETS.
+GRE scores are not required and will not be considered even if they are sent.

 The deadline for application is December 15, and we encourage you to submit your application a few weeks earlier if possible.
 We do not consider applications outside the December 15 cycle.